 What we do

-In Colombia, War Child works to improve children’s psychosocial wellbeing and strengthen their ability to cope with the violence they experience.
-We support schools to ensure that children have a protective and safe learning environment.
-Together with parents and guardians, teachers, and children themselves, we work to prevent the recruitment and use of children by armed groups.
+War Child Holland works inside Colombia to improve children’s psychosocial well-being and strengthen their capacity to cope with the violence they experience.
+Together with parents and caregivers, teachers, and children themselves, we work to boost protection mechanisms and prevent the recruitment and use of children by armed groups.

 We also work with schools in the country to ensure that vulnerable children have a protective and safe learning environment.
 Psychosocial support, education and measures to boost children’s participation in local decision-making processes are frequently combined to ensure our interventions are as effective as possible.